oharsta/spring-jwt/README.md

 ## [Rationale](#rationale)

-This demo application shows how simple it is with Spring Security to secure an endpoint using JSON Web Token (JWT).
+This demo application shows how very simple it is with Spring Security to secure an endpoint using JSON Web Token (JWT).

 There is a BASIC AUTH secured endpoint for obtaining a JWT.
 With the JWT the client can call the other secured endpoints.